Dr Egbert Hoiczyk

 Conference proceedings papers

-- Fontana J, Nemecek D, McHugh CA, Aksyuk AA, Cheng N, Winkler DC, Bernard Heymann J, Hoiczyk E & Steven AC (2014) Phage Capsid-like Structure of Myxococcus xanthus Encapsulin, a Protein Shell That Stores Iron.
+- Fontana J, Nemecek D, McHugh CA, Aksyuk AA, Cheng N, Winkler DC, Heymann JB, Hoiczyk E & Steven AC (2014) Phage Capsid-like Structure of Myxococcus xanthus Encapsulin, a Protein Shell That Stores Iron.
 Microscopy and Microanalysis, Vol. 20(S3) (pp 1244-1245)